evan-narayan/voithos/docs/ceph-install.md

 If it's easy to install voithos on the OSD nodes, you can use use `voithos ceph zap-disk`.

-If not, `vioithos ceph zap-disk` just wraps the following to commands:
+If not, `voithos ceph zap-disk` just wraps the following to commands:

 ```bash
 disk=... # set the drive name...
 Careful not to overwrite your boot drive!